-It mostly happens around crowded areas like Liberty market, the airport, bus stands, the railway station, Anarkali, Ichra shopping centre, or Mall road.
+It mostly happens around crowded areas like Liberty market, the airport, bus stands, the railway station, Anarkali, Ichra shopping center, or Mall road.

-- Currency - Pakistani rupee is the official currency in Lahore.
+- Currency - The Pakistani rupee is the official currency in Lahore.
 There are ATMs in the city and they accept foreign credit cards.
-Top end establishments accept credit cards, but you are advised to bring cash with you.
+Top-end establishments accept credit cards, but you are advised to bring cash with you.

 - Weather - Lahore has a five-season semi-arid climate, which means that the summers are short, sweltering, humid, and clear and the winters are short, cool, dry, and mostly clear.
 During the year there is little rainfall.